DangerCow/eggthos/README.md

 # dependencys
-python 3.6 or up\n
+python 3.6 or up, pygame
-pygame